 Q. Does Witherell provide short-term rehab?

 A. Yes.
-Witherell provides a distinct short-term rehab program.
+The Nathaniel Witherell provides a distinct short-term rehab program.
 Approximately 90% of admissions come for short-term rehab following a hospital stay.
 Short-term rehab candidates are prioritized for admission and may range in age from 40 years to advanced ages.
 The Admissions staff is available six days a week to help expedite the admissions process.
 Short-term admissions may be accommodated within several hours.
 For more information, click here or call 203-618-4232.

 Q. Who pays for short-term rehab?

 A. Typically, short-term rehab candidates are admitted directly from a hospital.
-Witherell verifies all insurance benefits prior to admission to determine the primary, secondary and/or supplemental coverage.
+Nathaniel Witherell verifies all insurance benefits prior to admission to determine the primary, secondary and/or supplemental coverage.
 When a commercial insurance is primary, prior to admission, the hospital facilitates can authorization for the insurance company to pay for a specific length of stay.
 When Medicare is primary, a three-night “qualifying hospital stay” entitles the patient up to 100 days rehab in a sub-acute/skilled nursing rehab center.
 As long as an individual continues to make improvement, Medicare will pay 100% for the first 20 days.
 On days 21-100, as long as the individual continues to meet the Medicare criteria, Medicare will pay all but $161 per day (Note: all 100 days are not fully guaranteed).
 Many Medicare recipients have a supplemental insurance that covers the co-pay amount.

 Q. Who pays for long-term care in a skilled nursing center?

 A. Long-term care in a skilled nursing center is paid for with private resources, long-term care insurance, or CT State Medicaid.
-Although not all Skilled Nursing Centers are enrolled in the CT Medicaid Program, Witherell does participate in that program.
+Although not all Skilled Nursing Centers are enrolled in the CT Medicaid Program, Nathaniel Witherell does participate in that program.

 Q. Is there a waiting list?